As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

 These have much of the information you would expect: related contacts and companies, size, deal stage, etc. These are also extendable, i.e. you can add your own fields.

-Deals are similar to many other systems, but you have the ability to incorporate them into automation work-flows (called Sales Automation – Professional) which can be useful to automatically open and allocate deals as part of your sales process flow.
+Deals are similar to many other systems, but you have the ability to incorporate them into automation work-flows (called Sales Automation – Professional – see below) which can be useful to automatically open, allocate and manage deals as part of your sales process flow.

 Tasks themselves are not unique but there are some keystroke saving features such as the ability to automatically create email alerts when tasks are due and automatically create tasks when you send an email or book a meeting.